ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 My first acquaintance with Kotlin was when it has such a weird logo.

 Back then I wrote nothing more than "Hello, World!" project in Kotlin and only followed Kotlin community to be informed about new features and changes.
-But ~7 years ago I tried first time Kotlin in enterprise project for test automation API.
-Project was small and went for a while.
+But ~7 years ago I tried a first time Kotlin in an enterprise project for test automation API.
+The project was small and went for a while.

-Only in 2017 after some iterations of rejection and acceptance among other engineers we introduced Kotlin full time in our Java components in production running project.
+Only in 2017 after some iterations of a rejection and an acceptance among other engineers we introduced Kotlin full time in our Java components in a production running project.
 This was not a huge project:
 500K LOC, but was quite a while in production: for 12 years.
 {{< /style >}}